YolandaXiao/AZtools/README.md

 # AZtools

-AZtools is a Java web service that ([http://aztec.bio](http://aztec.bio/)) for extracting metadata and content of software tools from PDF files containing academic publications.
+AZtools is a Java web service that supports AZtec ([http://aztec.bio])(http://aztec.bio/) in extracting metadata and content of software tools from PDF files containing academic publications.

 The code is licensed under GNU Affero General Public License version 3.

 ## Using AZtools

-$ cd cermine-impl/

-$ mvn clean install

-$ cd ../web_service/
+1. $ cd AZtools/spring-app

-$ mvn eclipse:eclipse

-$ mvn spring-boot:run
+2. $ mvn spring-boot:run

 Go to `localhost:8080`